 Bank Rescues and Bailout Expectations: The Erosion of Market Discipline During the Financial Crisis

-- accepted for publication in the Journal of Financial Economics
+- forthcoming in the Journal of Financial Economics

 - Reseach Area: